versable/kehr-website/README.md

 ## Philosophy

+The website is generated in pure HTML without javascript, it uses custom CSS/SCSS.
+The goal is to provide a lean, efficient and secure website.
-The website does not use any javascript, uses custom CSS/SCSS and uses very little resources.
-Privacy is upheld by disabling all logs are disabled and cookies are not implemented.
+Privacy is upheld by disabling all logs and cookies are not implemented.